Therapy speak: Motivation

-Although the use of therapy speak may be unconscious, a variety of different motivations have been identified in different situations.
+Although the use of therapy speak may be unintentional, a variety of different motivations have been identified in different situations.

-People use therapy speak because it makes themselves or their emotions sound more important or superior.
+People use therapy speak because it makes them or their emotions sound more important or superior.
 In this sense, the use of therapy speak may be no different from academese, which is jargon needlessly used by university professors and other academics to make themselves sound educated.
 This can come across as the speaker being condescending and unkind.
 Therapy speak may be used in other ways to claim social status, e.g., by engaging in conspicuous consumption under the guise of self-care.

 The motivation may be to win an argument, or to prevent people from questioning why they have issued a demand.

 Therapy speak is sometimes used by "deeply insecure" people to mask their discomfort, avoid conflict, or to create distance in a relationship.
 Instead of saying something clear, like "I don't want to be friends any longer", they may use therapy speak and instead say something vague like "I don't have the emotional capacity for a relationship".
 It may be used as a defence mechanism to put emotional distance between them, their feelings, and the situation.
-They may be hoping that using therapy speak will elicit more sympathy, or at least tamp down overt criticism of themselves.
+They may be hoping that using therapy speak will elicit more sympathy, or at least tamp down overt criticism.
 Because it can distance the speaker from culpability for what they say and do, it has been compared to the jargon used in businesses in human resource policies and similarly formal corporate communications to employees.

 People also use therapy speak to cover up being controlling.
 Rather than using the language of psychology to describe oneself, the speaker uses it to judge others.

 Another motivation for using therapy speak is to get more support.
 Some people may find that their needs are more likely to be met when they use therapy speak (e.g., "I was traumatized by the traffic jam this morning") than if they use ordinary language (e.g., "I felt stressed because the traffic made me late").

 Among people who are dating, using therapy speak may be an attempt to signal that the speaker is emotionally mature or financially stable.
 Talking about psychotherapy during a first date may increase the likelihood of a second date.

 Employers may use therapy speak as well as psychology-based activities, such educational sessions about burnout and stress management, to address some complaints from employees.
 This may be considered psychwashing (whitewashing a bad situation through psychology), as it redirects attention away from the problems caused by the company (e.g., poor management, overworked employees, low pay) towards problems with the individual (e.g., feeling stressed because the work is pointless and poorly paid).